What Questions Should You Ask a NIR Vendor Before You Sign?

 What Is a Vendor Vetting Process?

 Request actual case studies.
-If a vendor claims their system works well for soybean meal at a crush plant, ask them for RMSEP values achieved in that deployment and how long the calibration held before drift required maintenance.
+If a vendor claims their system works well for soybean meal at a crush plant, ask for the RMSEP values achieved in that deployment and how long the calibration held before drift required maintenance.
 Vague answers here usually mean limited real-world experience with that application.

 How Does NIR Spectroscopy Work for Quality Control?